TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 }
 ```

-As a first step, write a Jasmin program `simple.j` in project `jasmin.example` which you expect to be the result of a MiniJava-to-Jasmin compiler applied on the above program.
+As a first step, write a Jasmin program `Simple.j` (case sensitive) in project `jasmin.example` which you expect to be the result of a MiniJava-to-Jasmin compiler applied on the above program.
-Generate a Java class file from `simple.j` and run it with the *Spoofax -> JVM -> Generate class file on disk and execute* builder.
+Generate a Java class file from `Simple.j` and run it with the *Spoofax -> JVM -> Generate class file on disk and execute* builder.
 Improve your program until it executes without errors.